namo507/office-doc-redactor/Thinking Approach.md

 ## The Metaphor

-Think of this document redaction challenge like a personal trainer helping someone get fit at a gym.
-Let me break down how I understood and approached this challenge:
+So I thought of this document redaction challenge like a personal trainer helping someone get fit at a gym.
+Let me break down how I understood and approached this challenge.

 ### 1. **The Gym Member = The Document**

-Just like a gym member comes in with areas they want to improve, a document comes to us with sensitive information that needs protection.
-The document is our "client" that needs our help.
+Just like a gym member comes in with areas they want to improve, a document comes to me with sensitive information that needs protection.
+The document is my client that needs my help.

 ### 2. **Sensitive Information = Problem Areas**

-Just as a personal trainer identifies specific muscle groups that need work (maybe weak core, poor posture, etc.), we need to identify specific "problem areas" in the document:
+Just as a personal trainer identifies specific muscle groups that need work (maybe weak core, poor posture, etc.), I need to identify specific "problem areas" in the document:
 - Emails (like identifying poor diet habits)
 - Phone numbers (like spotting bad form during exercises)
 - Social Security Numbers (like detecting injury-prone movements)